← Products May 2026

 Step back from the Arena and the repeatable method comes into focus.
 A solo operator on a single DGX Spark, driving Claude Opus models through the Claude Code harness over a maturing toolkit, can take an idea from spec to a tested, fourteen-surface production tool in a day.

 The mined numbers are the receipts.
 The speed didn’t come from cutting corners — 125 tests landed with the features — it came from leverage at every layer: a package that already did the hard parts, a year of measured data to render, and a harness whose ~98% cache-hit rate meant the model could hold the whole growing codebase in context and spend fresh tokens only on what was new.
-The honest framing of the model story is itself the point: 4.7 built every line; 4.8 drives the work now.
+The honest framing of the model story is itself the point: Opus 4.7 built every line of the launch; Opus 4.8 built the six-surface evolution that followed.
 The tool is the artifact, but the workflow is the thing worth taking with you — point it at your own shelf of models and your own Spark, and the same loop applies.

 Run it